sguo429/REGEM/README.md

 ### Input Files

-REGEM directly uses output files from GEM (v1.4.1 and up).
+REGEM requires an output file from a GEM run with the --output-style flag set to "full".
+The --output-style flag is available in GEM v1.4.1 and later versions of the software.

 ### Output File Format